olivia3395/olivia3395.github.io/_pages/about.md

 [**If You Disappeared on a Trip**](https://if-you-disappeared.vercel.app/) · [**GitHub**](https://github.com/olivia3395/if-you-disappeared)<br>

-I built **If You Disappeared on a Trip**, a AI travel storytelling app for anyone who has ever wanted to quietly disappear for a while.
-Instead of planning flights or itineraries, it turns a feeling into a vivid little life somewhere else — a soft, atmospheric travel micro-story shaped by mood, place, and longing.
-Users can begin with a sentence, a destination, or a set of emotional vibes, and the app responds with a structured journey full of real places, tiny details, what you saw, what you ate, what you photographed, and what you wrote down.
-It is not really about booking a trip.
-It is about briefly living one. ✈️
+**If You Disappeared on a Trip** is a AI travel app for anyone who has ever wanted to quietly vanish for a day or two.
+Instead of giving you an itinerary, it turns a mood into a tiny borrowed life somewhere else — soft, atmospheric, and just a little bit funny.
+Think scenes, snacks, photographs, and the kind of thoughts you only seem to have in another city. ✈️

 **Come try it out here:** [**If You Disappeared on a Trip**](https://if-you-disappeared.vercel.app/).
 See the project here: [**GitHub**](https://github.com/olivia3395/if-you-disappeared).